Frank-Gu-Lab/disco-figures-template/README.md

 ---

 ## Project Setup:
 1) Click the green "Use This Template" button at the top of the page (if signed in to GitHub) and set up your repo.
-Alternatively, fork repo and clone to your machine.
+Alternatively, fork the repo and clone to your machine.
 <p align="center">
 <img src="data/external/template_button.png" width=25% height=25%>
 </p>